 What does a Formulation Technician do?

-A Formulation Technician plays a crucial role in the development and production of various products.
+A Formulation Technician plays a crucial role in the development and production of new products.
 They work closely with chemists and engineers to create formulas that meet specific requirements.
-This involves conducting experiments, analyzing data, and adjusting ingredients to achieve desired results.
-The technician ensures that the final product is safe, effective, and meets industry standards.
+This involves testing different ingredients to find the best combinations for quality and performance.
+They also prepare the final products for manufacturing and ensure that they adhere to safety and quality standards.

 How to become a Formulation Technician?